 Do you need treatment?

-- Prevent blood clots from forming to reduce stroke risk
+- Especially for people with AFib, prevent blood clots from forming to reduce stroke risk

 - Control your heart rate within a relatively normal range

 - Restore a normal heart rhythm, if possible

 - Treat heart disease/condition that may be causing arrhythmia